(Updated 8 September 2025)

 What is a DMP (Debt Management Plan)?

-A debt management plan is an informal and flexible way of helping you manage your debts and pay back your debts in one affordable monthly payment.
-A debt management plan involves us working out a budget with you which includes all of your essential household expenses such as your rent, mortgage, utilities, food shopping and miscellaneous expenses.
-Any money left over will be used to pay back your debts to your creditors.
+A debt management plan is an informal and flexible way of helping you manage your debts by paying them back in one, affordable monthly payment.
+A debt management plan involves us working out a budget with you which includes all of your essential household expenses such as your rent, mortgage, utilities, food shopping, etc. Any money left over will then be used to pay back your debts to your creditors.

 You can read more about DMPs here.

-How Will Each Solution Affect My Credit File?
+How Will Each Debt Solution Affect My Credit File?

 An IVA will stay on your credit file for six years from when it is agreed.
 In a DMP you will be paying less than the originally agreed payments, so eventually, your debts will default and that will be reported on your credit file.